Circle-Ming/Circle-Ming.github.io/papers.md

 can have some to fill this page.

 ## Good News!!!
-I am now working in the area of _named entity recognition_ using the method of _meta-learning_.
-And I believe I can make it.
+I am now working in the area of _Multilingual Parsing from Raw Text to Universal Dependencies_ and _Question Answering in Context on QuAC_.
+And I believe I can make some progress.

 > _For more details of my research experience, you can find them in my [CV](cv.md)._